DataverseLabs/pyinterpolate-conference-materials/2022/geopython/workshops.md

 df['zinc'] = np.log(df['zinc'])
 ```

-> Why we did it?
+> Why did we it?
 Kriging doesn't work well with highly skewed data.
 Log-transform may be required.

 ### 5. Calculate experimental variogram

-For this step we must set two parameters:
+For this step, we must set two parameters:

 - `step_size`: to control how many lags has our variogram (we should smooth variability but preserve a general trend, examples below).
-- `max_range`: close points tend to be correlated, but at a long distance it is rarely a case!
-Usually we should assume, that the max range of spatial correlation is about a half of a study extent.
-This is a good practice from the computational perspective because in the mist cases the weights at larger distances are too small to have any effect on a predicted value.
+- `max_range`: close points tend to be correlated, but it is rarely a case at a long distance!
+Usually, we should assume that the max range of spatial correlation is about half of a study extent.
+This is a good practice from the computational perspective because, in most cases, the weights at larger distances are too small to affect a predicted value.

 **Wrong**: here we model experimental variogram with a very big step, and maximum range that exceeds the study extent: